Combine your interest in science and wine and make it a career

 “I really loved the Syrah that I tried at Trinity Hill,” he says admitting that he is usually more of a white wine drinker.
 “But my favourite wine is always the one that comes next!”

-This degree programme provide a foundation for on-going learning:
+This degree programme provides a foundation for on-going learning:

 - Graduate Diploma in Viticulture